Udopia/gbdc/doc/extractors/CNFGateFeatures.md

 ## References

-- [1] Markus Iser: _Recognition and Exploitation of Gate Structure in SAT Solving_, 2020.
+- [1] Ashlin Iser: _Recognition and Exploitation of Gate Structure in SAT Solving_, 2020.